 Students who find it necessary to ask for an incomplete grade must make application for the grade and establish a contract with the instructor, which includes an appropriate completion date.
 This date may be extended to the end of the term subsequent to the term the incomplete was issued.
-Applications are available in the registrar's office.
+Applications are available in the Office of the Registrar.